H4HWV2011/msjarvis-public-docs/thesis/14-hippocampus-and-memory-consolidation.md

 **Orchestration-level interactions**
 Higher-level services (unified gateway, brain orchestrator, GIS-RAG at port 8004, WV entangled gateway) consume GBIM + beliefs + Chroma when answering questions and may create or update GBIM entities and beliefs based on user interactions.
 In this way, interactions feed into the GBIM belief space and, through ingestion, into the hippocampal ChromaDB collections.
 The 9-phase pipeline's `background_rag_store` (Chapter 17 post-processing) is the primary mechanism by which live query-response pairs are routed back through the hippocampal consolidation process.

-Taken together, these inputs supply both the raw material to be stored (entities, beliefs, spatial footprints) and the signals about how the system has interpreted and used them.
+Taken together, these inputs supply both the raw material to be stored (entities, beliefs, spatial footprints, community interaction records) and the signals about how the system has interpreted and used them.

 ---

 ## 14.3 Criteria for What Is Stored

 In the current implementation, the consolidation pipeline is inclusive at the world-model level: every GBIM entity with a centroid has a normalized belief row (including temporal decay metadata as of March 15, 2026) and is mirrored into the `geospatialfeatures` collection.
+For `autonomous_learner`, every community interaction processed by the autonomous learning subsystem is appended — deduplication in `ms_jarvis_memory` is advisory and handled separately by `background_rag_store`'s near-duplicate check.
 There is not yet a fine-grained selection mechanism that stores only some entities or beliefs in hippocampal indexes.

 **Implicit significance and structure**
 Because the pipeline always writes a structured belief snapshot, and always includes provenance (dataset, GeoDB ID) and spatial context for centroided entities, the hippocampal surface naturally emphasizes entities that are well-grounded in both data and space.
 Indexing by worldview and dataset also encodes which layers and institutional perspectives are considered part of the canonical memory.
 The `needs_verification=TRUE` flag (100% of 5,416,521 entities at March 15 launch baseline) represents the initial state before the POC verification loop begins clearing entities as confirmed.
+The 21,181 `autonomous_learner` records represent accumulated community interaction experience growing at ~288/day.

 **Planned selection criteria**
 The design for this layer goes further, envisioning explicit logic that prioritizes: